nicoryne/frenzhip-not-found-ctf/rev-eng/weird-snake/weird-snake.md

 List tools or concepts used.
 For example:

-- https://www.geeksforgeeks.org/python/ (refresher on functions I can use and how they)
+- https://www.geeksforgeeks.org/python/ (refresher on functions I can use and how they work)

 ## 🛠️ Step-by-step Solution